Slate stone texture refers to the

-distinctive physical composition or structure of the stone, especially
+stone texture refers to the distinctive physical composition or structure of

-or flamed.
+polished or flamed.

 Heavy Textures